Ulcinj: Transport

 Ulcinj is connected with the rest of Montenegro by a two-lane highway.
-It is connected with other coastal towns by the Adriatic Motorway.
-Reaching inland is made possible by detouring from the Adriatic Motorway at Budva or Sutomore (through the Sozina tunnel).
+It is connected with other coastal towns by the Adriatic Highway.
+Reaching inland is made possible by detouring from the Adriatic Highway at Budva or Sutomore (through the Sozina Tunnel).

-As of today, there are no airports in the city of Ulcinj.
-However, nearby airports in Tivat and Podgorica are both around 70 km away.
+Plans are have been floated for the construction of an international airport to serve Ulcinj, with leisure conglomerate TUI expressing interest, however Ulcinj currently only has a small airfield with a 760 m grass runway.
+Nearby airports in Tivat and Podgorica are both around 70 km away.
 There are regular flights to Belgrade and Zürich from Tivat.
-Podgorica Airport has regular flights to major Europe and destinations throughout the year.
+Podgorica Airport has regular flights to major European destinations throughout the year.
 Many tourists traveling to Ulcinj from abroad arrive to the city from the airport in Tivat due to its recent renovations and general ease of navigation.
-There are also intercity buses that connect to other towns in the country and buses that go to Serbia, Albania, Northern Macedonia, Greece, and Germany (during tourist seasons) as well Flex bus operates in this area connecting to Bana Luka (Bosnia) and Dubrovnik.
+There are also intercity buses that connect to other towns in the country and buses that go to Serbia, Albania, Kosovo, North Macedonia, Greece, and Germany (during tourist seasons) as well Flixbus operates in this area connecting to Shkoder and Tirana at the moment.